Property Management Dundee

-Our team has the skills, knowledge and the experience to offer landlords all the guidance and assistance they could need in a range of property services.
-Using our management package ensures your property is in the hand of experts and that you can take some of the stress and strain off of your shoulders.
+Our team has the skills, knowledge, and experience to offer landlords all the guidance and assistance they need in a range of property services.
+Our management package ensures your property is in the hands of experts and that you can take some of the stress and strain off of your shoulders.

-Do you have a property rent in Dundee?
-Let A&S Properties help you maximise the value you receive.
+Do you have a property to rent in Dundee?
+Let A&S Properties help you maximise the value you receive

 How does the tenancy work?

-Property maintenance is something we take great care in.
+We take great care of our property management clients.
 The tenant's initial deposit is paid upfront and will be used to safeguard your property from damage.
-After the tenancy ends, any repairs or work that needs doing gets deducted from the deposit, and so won't cost you a penny.
+After the tenancy ends, any repairs or work that needs doing gets deducted from the deposit, and so it won't cost you a penny.

-We also regularly inspect and make sure any utilities are updated to keep the property in top shape.
+We regularly inspect and make sure any utilities are updated to keep the property in top shape.
 The tenant pays the bills for the utilities, including energy costs and council tax.
-As for the rental collection, we can guarantee that you'll receive same-day payment every month, which is typically the first.
+As for the rental collection, we can guarantee that you'll receive same-day payment every month.